dkarzon/singer-transform/README.md

 ## Supported Transforms
 - `CalculatedField` - Add a new field with a calculated value using [Octostache](https://github.com/OctopusDeploy/Octostache) syntax.
 - `RenameStream` - Renames a given stream (useful for renaming database tables between tap and target)
+- `RenameField` - Renames a field in a stream
 - `AddHashId` - Add a new field to the output with the value set to a hash of an existing field value (using [hashids](https://hashids.org/net/) )